 For Your First Lesson - New Riders

-For you first lesson you will need to wear long pants.
+For your first lesson you will need to wear long pants, long socks and a shirt with sleeves.
 We have boots and helmets to borrow if you don’t have your own yet.
 Please note: no bicycle helmets or cowboy boots.
 Plan to arrive 10-15 minutes early before your first lesson to familiarize yourself with our location and sign the necessary paperwork.

 Motivation to work through the following levels.

 We offer on-site Schooling Shows monthly: Spring and Fall!

 A beginning walk/trot class for riders.
 This is a beginning class where riders learn how to handle their horse or pony at the walk and trot.
 The more experienced riders at this level will be able to successfully maneuver their horse around a course of poles, with independent hands and seat.

 Skills students will learn at this level (30-minute lesson)

 Riders will learn how to adjust their stirrups from the ground, mount correctly and safely.

 How to correctly hold the reins, and lengthen and shorten them